dymmond/esmerald/docs/en/docs/decorators.md

 4. `response_headers`: Adds custom response headers to the API response.
 5. The controller encapsulates all user-related logic, keeping the structure organized.

-By using the `@controller` decorator, Esmerald applications become more modular, maintainable, and scalable.
+By using the `@controller` decorator, Ravyn applications become more modular, maintainable, and scalable.

-The decorator streamlines route definitions while leveraging built-in Esmerald capabilities.
+The decorator streamlines route definitions while leveraging built-in Ravyn capabilities.